Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- Against the Eagles, Gronkowski has averaged 58 receiving yards per game over his two career matchups, 2.5 more than his over/under for Sunday's game.
+- Against the Eagles, Gronkowski has averaged 58 receiving yards per game in his two career matchups, 0.5 fewer than his over/under for Sunday's game.

-- In two matchups versus the Eagles, Gronkowski has had a touchdown catch once (including multiple scores in that game).
+- Gronkowski has caught a touchdown pass against the Eagles once, and had multiple TDs in that game.

 - Note: Gronkowski's stats vs. Eagles date back to 2016.

-- The 233.9 passing yards the Eagles give up per game makes them the NFL's ninth-ranked pass defense this season.
+- The 233.9 yards per game the Eagles are conceding through the air makes them the NFL's ninth-ranked pass defense.

-- At 1.6 passing TDs allowed per game, the Eagles defense is ranked 21st in the league.
+- The Eagles' defense is 21st in the NFL, giving up 1.6 passing touchdowns per game.

 Recent Performances

-- Against the Panthers in Week 18, Gronkowski totaled 137 yards on seven receptions (10 targets).
+- In last week's outing against the Panthers, Gronkowski totaled 137 yards on seven receptions (averaging 19.6 yards per catch).

-- Gronkowski has racked up 275 receiving yards (91.7 per game), hauling in 15 passes on 22 targets in his last three games.
+- Gronkowski's 15 receptions have gotten him 275 yards (91.7 per game) over his last three games.
+He was targeted 22 times.

 Gronkowski's Tampa Bay Teammates